On the syzygies and Hodge theory of nodal hypersurfaces: Hodge theory of nodal hypersurfaces and the proof of Corollary and Theorem

 For a degree $d$ nodal hypersurface $D$ in $\PP^n$, one of the main results in \cite{DSW} describe the graded pieces $Gr_F^pH^n(U)$ of the top cohomology of the complement $U=\PP^n \setminus D$ with respect to the Hodge filtration $F$ in terms of purely algebraic objects, namely one has

 for $q=n-p>m:=\left[ \frac{n}{2} \right]$ under a certain condition (B), see Theorem 2 in \cite{DSW}.

 Recall that for a finite set of points $\NN \subset \PP^n$ we denote by

 the {\it defect (or superabundance) of the linear system of polynomials in $S_m$ vanishing at the points in $\NN$}, see \cite{D1}, p.
 207. This positive integer is called the {\it failure of $\NN$ to impose independent conditions on homogeneous polynomials of degree $m$} in \cite{EGH}.
 There is a close relationship between defects $\defect S_m(\NN)$ and the syzygies described by $H^n(K^*(f))$, see \cite{DSt2} for nodal hypersurfaces and \cite{D4} for projective hypersurfaces with isolated singularities.
+More precisely, for the nodal hypersurfaces one has the following.